xuxianmei/JavaLearing/linux/Shell/if_case_test.md

 * if-then-elif-then-fi

 ````
-if command
+if command ; then
-then
 	commands
-elif command
+elif command ;then
-then
 	commands
 fi
 ````